neivars/elitecss/README.md

 # elite.css

-A CSS file for buildings UIs that resemble the ingame Elite Dangerous iconic orange menus, in case you want to bring your web fancontent closer to the homely COVAS feel.
+A CSS file for building UIs that resemble the ingame Elite Dangerous iconic orange menus, in case you want to bring your web fancontent closer to the homely COVAS feel.

 🚀 Huge shoutout to [Elite Dangerous Assets](https://edassets.org/).
 They host a wealth of high-quality fanmade raster and vector graphics from the game's UI.